cezar-dan/html-code-manipulation-tool/README.md

 The HTML code given as input will be stored as a tree in which every node will represent a tag.
 The exact structure of the HTML tree goes as follows:

-- The root node, also reffered to as the `null node`, is the only node which has no corresponding HTML tag.
+- The root node, also referred to as the `null node`, is the only node which has no corresponding HTML tag.
 It's children consist of only `<html>` nodes.
 - The `<html>` node can be seen as the root of a single html file.
 The `null node` exists only as a way to group up different HTML trees into the same data structure.
 - Each `<html>` node has exactly 2 children: the `<head>` and `<body>` tags.
 - Internal nodes represent tags that also contain other tags.